 Lehne’s Pharmacology for Nursing Care, 11th Ed., Burchum & Rosenthal: Described as a student-favorite, this book is written by nursing educators to help pharmacology be more approachable.
 This has 300+ Picmonics in the Picmonic library!

-Picmonic is the only visual mnemonic learning tool research proven to improve retention and test scores.
-In addition to our extensive pharmacology library, Picmonic can be utilized throughout your time in nursing school.
-From clinicals to the NCLEX® and beyond, Picmonic is there to support you every step of the way and make you the best nurse you can be.
+Picmonic is the only visual mnemonic learning tool that’s research proven to improve retention and test scores.
+In addition to our extensive pharmacology library, Picmonic can be utilized throughout your nursing school career.
+From clinicals to the NCLEX® and beyond, Picmonic is there to support you every step of the way and help you become the best nurse you can be.

 Picmonic features: